Shear jamming and nonlinear rheology of chocolate suspensions: Experimental protocols

 We next consider the model pastes, in an effort to determine the influence of the components in the pre-refined paste under equivalent total solid loadings, $\phi$.
 For the model pastes, as shown in \cref{fig:StressSweeps_Model}, both cocoa liquor and dark chocolate formulations exhibit yield stress behavior.
 However, in the dark chocolate paste, yielding emerges only at the higher volume fractions studied.
 Depending on $\phi$, dark chocolate pastes can display either shear thinning or shear thickening, while liquor pastes consistently shear thin.
 This indicates that the sucrose fraction is needed for shear-thickening, although this behavior may result from interaction of cocoa powder and sucrose.

 Downward stress sweeps, from $\sigma = 10^{2}$ to $1\,\rm{Pa}$, are performed to probe for hysteresis effects.
 The results broadly mirror the upward sweeps; however, some high-$\phi$ samples lack a clear yield point in the decreasing sequence.
 This hysteresis evidences structural evolution under shear -- the continual formation and opening of particle contacts -- which modulates flow resistance.
 The effect is most pronounced near the yield stress and at elevated solids loadings, where particle networks are mechanically more robust.
-This behavior underscores the coupling between microstructure and flow in chocolate pastes, bearing important consequences for interpreting rheological data and understanding material response under conditions relevant for processing.
+This behavior underscores the coupling between microstructure and flow in chocolate pastes.